 A great way to increase adoption and encourage engagement from employees is by using marketing techniques.

-It might sound a strange, but you are selling a new product to your employees.
+It might sound strange, but you are selling a new product to your employees.
 Although you understand the benefits, they need to be conveyed to your employees.
 Convince them that it is a good use of their time and energy to stop their daily work and learn how to use this new training platform.

 How can marketing help increase LMS user engagement?